PerseusW/Hadoop/3 MapReduce/EnvironmentSetup.md

 $ sudo apt-get install openjdk-8-jdk
 ```

-Confirm that install is complete:
+And confirm that install is complete:

 ```shell
 $ java -version